stiiifff/cargo-deps/README.md

 ## Options

-Runs `cargo deps -h` to see all the available options.
+Run `cargo deps -h` to see all the available options.

 ## License